 Criminal justice programs typically require the following foundation and core courses:

-Computer and network security core curricula typically includes study of the following:
+Computer and network security core curricula typically include the study of the following:

 Though it is advantageous to attend a program in forensic science recognized by the Forensic Science Education Programs Accreditation Commission (FEPAC), there are many quality programs that have not been evaluated by FEPAC and still offer solid educational preparation in the field.